SalmaSherif7070/Interpretability-Explainability-in-AI/README.md

 - 12 key papers implemented with code, datasets, and results.
 - Model explanations using tools like LIME, SHAP, Grad-CAM, and DeepLIFT.
 - Critical analysis of each method’s strengths, limitations.
+- You can find the data in kaggle at: https://www.kaggle.com/datasets/salmasherif202200622/feature-selelcted-dataset

 🔗 Roadmap: For a structured guide to navigating this repo (e.g., paper list, models, results, explanation, etc), click [HERE](https://docs.google.com/document/d/1BYylULjdUU93eQL_jrLfBk9318yNvyy9QFbydm9vz3o/edit?usp=sharing)